StefanBartl/nvim/docs/NOTES/PersonelPlugins/BINDINGS/Autocmds/filetree.nvim.md

 ## Notes

+- **2026-08-01**: fixed a real bug in `cwd_sync`'s `BufEnter`/`WinEnter`
+  handler (row above) — entering the tree window called `pause(2000)` unconditionally, meant only to stop cwd_sync's own reveal from racing the tree's native reveal-on-open.
+With `reveal=false` (this user's config) there's no reveal of ours left to race, so the pause was pure downside: any file opened within 2s of last touching the tree — e.g. a picker invoked with the cursor still in the tree — got its `chdir` silently dropped.
+Now only pauses when `reveal ~= false`.
+Also new: `handle_guard` (see the note at the bottom of the fileops/infra table above) and `create_from_template`'s reversed prompt order (filename → filtered picker, was picker → filename) — the picker itself has no NEW autocmds, still purely tree-attach keymap-setup.
 - Resolved: the `compare/diff` inconsistency previously noted here (it being the sole `tree_attach` consumer while ~27 other features each owned their own `FileType` autocmd) is fixed — all keymap-setup features now route